• Skip to primary navigation

 Why is that?

 Hair Analysis gives you insight into 35 different minerals in your body, and it also gives you something called your "significant ratios."
-The significant ratios give you deep insight into the functioning of your body from accessing the minerals that support that area.
+The significant ratios give you deep insight into the functioning of your body from assessing the minerals that support that area.

 For example, with Hair Analysis's Significant Ratios, you can find out your: